 Direct Object Pronouns and Indirect Object Pronouns are placed either directly before a conjugated verb or attached to an infinitive, a gerund or a command.
 When both a direct and an indirect object pronoun occur with the same verb, the indirect object pronoun always comes first.
-If the letter l occurs as the first letter of both the indirect object pronoun (le, les) and the direct object pronoun (lo, la, los, las), the indirect object pronoun is changed to se.

 he or it (formal)

 Mi amiga me compra el libro. - My friend buys the book for me.